moby/moby/docs/man/docker-logout.1.md

 % DOCKER(1) Docker User Manuals
-% William Henry
+% Daniel, Dao Quang Minh
-% APRIL 2014
+% JUNE 2014
 # NAME
-docker-logout - Log the user out of a Docker registry server
+docker-logout - Log out from a Docker registry

 # SYNOPSIS
 **docker logout** [SERVER]

 # DESCRIPTION
-Log the user out of a docker registry server, , if no server is specified "https://index.docker.io/v1/" is the default.
-If you want to logout of a private registry you can specify this by adding the server name.
+Log the user out from a Docker registry, if no server is specified "https://index.docker.io/v1/" is the default.
+If you want to log out from a private registry you can specify this by adding the server name.

 # EXAMPLE

-## Logout of a local registry
+## Log out from a local registry

     # docker logout localhost:8080

 # HISTORY
-April 2014, Originally compiled by William Henry (whenry at redhat dot com) based on docker.io source material and internal work.
+June 2014, Originally compiled by Daniel, Dao Quang Minh (daniel at nitrous dot io)